Midtown Transit Oriented Community

 On November 14, 2024, the Ministry of Infrastructure Ontario released its proposal for the Midtown Oakville Transit-Oriented Community (TOC) (website link)

-Our preliminary assessment has identified serious concerns with this provincially-driven process that overrides the important and legitimate role our municipality plays in our local land use planning.
+There are serious concerns with this provincially-driven process that overrides the important and legitimate role our municipality plays in our local land use planning.

 The idea of Queens Park controlling the planning and development of 5 hectares with the Town left to plan around it in the remaining areas of Midtown, makes no sense.
 Midtown must be planned and developed on a holistic and comprehensive basis with planning parameters that are applied across the entire Midtown area.
 Local land use planning is Oakville’s responsibility.